-Voter file?
+Voter lists?
 What’s that?
+Do I need Voter list software?
 Can I make it up as I go along?

 O, young grasshopper you have much to learn!

 It might seem a bit daft, but yes we do get asked these questions all the time.
 Your voter file is a hugely important part of any political operation.
 It is your currency in the campaign world and while you could start one from scratch you can probably purchase or obtain it from a governmental entity with a lot less hassle.